baleen/b2tf/README.md

 You must have at least two migration files:

 1. One with a timestamp before October 21, 2015
 2. Another one with a timestamp after that date.
+You can create one by running `vendor/bin/baleen create`.

-Then just migrate to see the message!
+Then just migrate (`vendor/bin/baleen migrate`) to see the message!

+## Q&A

+#### I don't have any migrations prior to October 21st.
+How can I test this?
+No worries, easy fix: just take the DeLorean back to the past and choose Baleen CLI as your migrations framework!

+Alternative:

+1. Add a new class in your migrations directory.
+The filename and class-name must coincide, make it something old like for example `v19851026090000`.
+2. Make it implement `Baleen\Migrations\Migration\MigrationInterface`.
+3. You now have a migration in the past.
+Now create one in the future by running `vendor/bin/baleen create`.
+4. Assuming you also followed the installation instructions above, you're good to go!